arsun2/poweraid/README.md

 # poweraid

-To provide an accessible and centralized crowdsourcing platform for social events
+Google Chrome Extension that provides an accessible and centralized crowdsourcing platform for social causes